 Properties & Projects

 Over-the-Rhine Community Housing has roots that begin in 1978 as a solution to the problem of homelessness.
 Volunteers at the Drop Inn Center had few solutions to offer the residents of the shelter at that time, so they decided to start a community housing organization.
 Slowly, property acquisitions were made through various means, including donations by building owners, private donations, loans, etc. As the portfolio expanded, the organization focused both on housing the homeless and as a place low-income households could access safe and decent housing from a responsible owner.
-Today, we own over 90 properties and manage just over 400 units of affordable housing in Over-the-Rhine.
+Today, we own 142 properties and manage 410 units of affordable housing in Over-the-Rhine.
 The types of housing include permanent supportive housing for the homeless (including shelter plus care), low-income tax credit housing, section 8 housing, transitional housing for the homeless, senior housing, and conventional low-income housing.
-Our housing is located in the various areas of Over-the-Rhine, including Washington Park, Pendleton, Findlay Market, and the northern parts including East Clifton Avenue, Peete Street, and McMicken Avenue.
+Our housing is located in the various areas of Over-the-Rhine, including Washington Park, Pendleton, Findlay Market, and the northern parts of the neighborhood including East Clifton Avenue, Peete Street, and McMicken Avenue.
 We have also participated in the demand for market-rate owner occupied housing with our very successful City Home project.

 Anna Louise Inn